ramthescnd/blog/_posts/2022-02-12-first-post.md

 ![Replaced_Fuse]({{ "/media/Replaced_Fuse.png" | absolute_url }})

-And is it turns out, the console is fixed!
+And as it turns out, the console is fixed!
 Its alive 🤖!

 I will make this console fully retro, I ordered a transparent blue shell.
 The one that came with the console is super scratched, like I cant even make it look good anymore.
 I also ordered a popular PSX modchip called the "xStation", and a custom 3D-printed SD-card mount.